heidi-holappa/comparison-analyzer/docs/general-information.md

 - **Initialize databases:** First library gffutils is used to create databases from the GTF-files produced by IsoQuant and gffcompare
 - **Compute offset:** using the databases offsets are computed for the specified class codes (see section data structures, offsets results)
 - **Extract cases:** Based on the offset results, cases within the given offset range are extracted (see section data structures, matching cases dictionary)
+- **Closest canonicals:** Once a key for storing error information has been formed, the same key is used to store information on closest possible splice site.
+The closest possible splice site is searched from the reference fasta.
 - **Compute reads and locations:** Using the model\_reads.tsv produced by IsoQuant read ids are extracted (see section data structures, reads and locations).
 - **Iterate reads:** Using pysam-library the reads in the provided BAM-file are iterated through and matching reads are processed.
 - **Compute errors:** From matching reads the 'insertions' and 'deletions' are counted and results are stored.
-- **Closest possible splice site:** Once a key for storing error information has been formed, the same key is used to store information on closest possible splice site.
-The closest possible splice site is searched from the reference fasta.
 - **Output logs and graphs:** Finally the log-files and graphs are output.

 ![pipeline](img/pipeline.png)